drashland/moogle/README.md

    search field and results field work as expected.

 3. Open up the `index.html` to load it in your browser.

+4. Enter some search terms in the browser and see the results you get in the results element.

 ## Why Use Moogle?